JOURNEY WITH US THIS LENTEN SEASON

-This will be available as an in-person experience at Church on the Hill on Sunday, March 24 from 12 pm - 3 pm, Wednesday, March 27 from 5 pm to 8 pm and Friday, March 29 from 3 pm to 6:30 pm.
+This will be available as an in-person experience at Church on the Hill.
 You will need, at least, thirty minutes to fully complete this prayer encounter.
+This year, A Journey to the Cross is available to you on the following dates and times:

-Join us on March 29 at 7 pm for a poignant Good Friday service in the Worship Center at Church on the Hill.
-It will be a moment of reflection and an opportunity to immerse ourselves in the significance of the journey to redemption.
+Join us on April 18 at 7:00 pm for a powerful Good Friday service in the Worship Center at Church on the Hill.
+This service will provide a space for reflection and solemn remembrance of Jesus’ sacrifice on the cross.

 A Journey to the Cross FAQ